Set up SPF in Office 365 to help prevent spoofing

-1.4 If you are already deployed in Office 365 and have set up your SPF TXT records for your custom domain, and you are migrating to Office 365 Germany, you need to update your SPF TXT record.
+If you're already deployed in Office 365 and have set up your SPF TXT records for your custom domain, and you're migrating to Office 365 Germany, you need to update your SPF TXT record.
 To do this, change include:spf.protection.outlook.com to include:spf.protection.outlook.de.

 Once you have formed your SPF TXT record, you need to update the record in DNS.
 You can only have one SPF TXT record for a domain.
 If an SPF TXT record exists, instead of adding a new record, you need to update the existing record.
 Go to Create DNS records for Office 365, and then click the link for your DNS host.